aethercowboy/OpenAvatar/README.md

 *color* (CDATA:white)

-  The color of teh sclera.
+>  The color of the sclera.
 Default white.

 ### FINGERS